SolemmaLLC/ClimateStudioDocs/docs/revitImportTroubleShoot.rst

 Deprecated Room Geometries
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Make sure your Room Boundaries are set-up correctly in your Plan and Section views.
+Make sure your Room Boundaries are set up correctly in your Plan and Section views.

-Rooms are only used to create Occupied Areas which are used as analysis surfaces and used to identify exterior windows thus are not required for your simulation.
+Rooms are used only to create Occupied Areas for simulation, and for identifying exterior windows.
+They are not strictly required for export.